 Welcome to the blog.

-Ayurveda is a 10,000+ year old (has not start and no end because it is simply natural law) time-tested wisdom of living with nature.
+Ayurveda is a 10,000+ year old (has no start and no end because it is simply natural law) time-tested wisdom of living with nature.
 It is a medicinal system as well.
 Ayuh means life or duration of life or longevity.
 Veda means know or transcendental knowledge.
-This system has its roots in the Vedic literature of the Vedas.
+This system has its roots in the literature of the Vedas.
 It is based upon the foundations of nature so as long as there has been nature and the experience in it and knowledge of it, there has been Ayurveda.
 The main texts of Ayurveda are dating back to about 5000 years.
 The system is just the deepest understanding of nature really.
 It deals with looking at the individual in a holistic sense integrating the mind, body and soul in the most comprehensive way.
 Not only this but also looking at how that individual is set within its surroundings and environment and how its features have had an effect on that individual.
 Within this, the experience of one’s life has drawn together a history that can be seen because of the in-depth perspective of the lenses of Ayurveda to deal with the imbalances within the individual.
 In the West, we have turned it solely into Vata and Pitta and Kapha (the doshas or constitutions) diet plans.
 This is not Ayurveda at all.
 In fact, there is no mention of these diet plans, as we have created in the west, within any of the ancient texts.
 To follow them will only lead to the creation of disease from the very eyes of Ayurveda itself.
 This western way of dieting Ayurveda is teaching and assuming that everyone is a single dosha prevalence.
 It is clear in Charaka Samhita that single dosha is extremely rare to find due to the high morbidity, natural weakness of being single dosha, and their constant illness.
 But real understanding of Ayurveda is just not in the US.
-Simple understandings such as this make books like “Whats your dosha baby?” completely and utterly a fools writing.
+Simple understandings such as this make books like “Whats your dosha baby?” completely and foolish writing to market, make money, and fame.